Environmental Exposure

 Atmospheres

 Hydrogen-rich atmospheres may damage the MEMS.
-Boreas is not rated for use where explosive gases or dust may be present.
+Boreas is not rated for use where explosive gases may be present.